Alonzo Church

-Alonzo Church (June 14, 1903 – August 11, 1995) was an American mathematician, computer scientist, logician, and philosopher who made major contributions to mathematical logic and the foundations of theoretical computer science.
-He is best known for the lambda calculus, the Church–Turing thesis, proving the unsolvability of the Entscheidungsproblem, the Frege–Church ontology, and the Church–Rosser theorem.
-He also worked on philosophy of language (see e.g. Church 1970).
+Alonzo Church (June 14, 1903 – August 11, 1995) was an American computer scientist, mathematician, logician, and philosopher who made major contributions to mathematical logic and the foundations of theoretical computer science.
+He is best known for the lambda calculus, the Church–Turing thesis, proving the unsolvability of the Entscheidungsproblem ("decision problem"), the Frege–Church ontology, and the Church–Rosser theorem.
 Alongside his doctoral student Alan Turing, Church is considered one of the founders of computer science.

-Life
+Career

-Alonzo Church was born on June 14, 1903, in Washington, D.C., where his father, Samuel Robbins Church, was a Justice of the Peace and the judge of the Municipal Court for the District of Columbia.
-He was the grandson of Alonzo Webster Church (1829-1909), United States Senate Librarian from 1881-1901, and great grandson of Alonzo Church, a Professor of Mathematics and Astronomy and 6th President of the University of Georgia.
+Alonzo Church was born on June 14, 1903, in Washington, D.C., where his father, Samuel Robbins Church, was a justice of the peace and the judge of the Municipal Court for the District of Columbia.
+He was the grandson of Alonzo Webster Church (1829-1909), United States Senate Librarian from 1881 to 1901, and great-grandson of Alonzo Church, a professor of Mathematics and Astronomy and 6th President of the University of Georgia.
 As a young boy, Church was partially blinded by an air gun accident.
 The family later moved to Virginia after his father lost his position at the university because of failing eyesight.
 With help from his uncle, also named Alonzo Church, the son attended the private Ridgefield School for Boys in Ridgefield, Connecticut.
 After graduating from Ridgefield in 1920, Church attended Princeton University, where he was an exceptional student.
 He published his first paper on Lorentz transformations in 1924 and graduated the same year with a degree in mathematics.
 He stayed at Princeton for graduate work, earning a Ph.D. in mathematics in three years under Oswald Veblen.

 He married Mary Julia Kuczinski in 1925.
-The couple had three children, Alonzo Jr. (1929), Mary Ann (1933) and Mildred (1938).
+The couple had three children: Alonzo Jr. (1929), Mary Ann (1933), and Mildred (1938).

 After receiving his Ph.D., he taught briefly as an instructor at the University of Chicago.
 He received a two-year National Research Fellowship that enabled him to attend Harvard University in 1927–1928, and the University of Göttingen and University of Amsterdam the following year.

-He taught philosophy and mathematics at Princeton for nearly four decades, from 1929–1967.
+He taught philosophy and mathematics at Princeton for nearly four decades, from 1929 to 1967.
 He held the Flint Professorship of Philosophy and Mathematics at the University of California, Los Angeles, 1967–1990.
 He was a Plenary Speaker at the ICM in 1962 in Stockholm.

 He received honorary Doctor of Science degrees from Case Western Reserve University in 1969, Princeton University in 1985, and the University at Buffalo, The State University of New York in 1990 in connection with an international symposium in his honor organized by John Corcoran.

 He was elected a Corresponding Fellow of the British Academy (FBA) in 1966, to the American Academy of the Arts and Sciences in 1967, to the National Academy of Sciences in 1978.

-A deeply religious person, Church was a lifelong member of the Presbyterian church.
-He died on August 11, 1995 at the age of 92.
+Church was a lifelong member of the Presbyterian church.
+He died on August 11, 1995, at the age of 92.
 He is buried in Princeton Cemetery.

 Mathematical work

-Church is known for the following significant accomplishments:
+Church is known for the following accomplishments: